 The holiday season is always busy and stressful.
 This year is no different as we try to navigate a restriction-filled world of COVID-19.
-The pressure can pile on, especially at home, at work and financially.
+The pressure can pile on, especially at home, at work, and financially.

 A recent study shows that prolonged mental distress may impact your vision health.
-Elevated cortisol levels can cause an imbalance in the autonomous nervous system and trigger the onset of vascular dysregulation, a known cause of glaucoma.
+Elevated cortisol levels can cause an imbalance in the autonomic nervous system and trigger the onset of vascular dysregulation, a known cause of glaucoma.

 Tackling symptoms of anxiety is important, not only for the sake of your vision health but also to improve your overall health.
 Here are a few mental health tips to alleviate holiday stress this season:

 Self-care looks different for everyone.
 It is the act of consciously engaging in activities that positively promote mental and physical health.
 Be kind to yourself.
 Often, we are our worst critics, and taking a moment to give ourselves credit for even the small things can help.
 How can you practice self-care in your own life?

 Here is a list of activities to consider trying: